 We can accept a provisional certificate of degree, however, all international admitted students must still submit their final official transcripts showing confirmation and date of degree conferral in order to register for next semester courses.

 Admitted international students are highly encouraged to visit the Georgetown University Office of Global Services website for information on applying for a U.S. Visa, OPT, immigration documents, and orientation.
-Admitted students should also visit the BGE Current Student page to review onboarding guidelines and academic resources.
+Admitted students should also visit the BGE Current Students page to review onboarding guidelines and academic resources.

 Tuition and Financial Assistance